gbiz123/dispersions-dashboard/README.md

 - The "NO2 Chemistry" section is missing
 - TODO: Add section in AERSCREEN module for NO2 chemistry

-## After submitting run, there should be a server-side validation process
-- TODO (GREG): Add a "PENDING", "READY", "INVALID" state for RunStatus
-- TODO (GREG): When run data is initially submitted, validate by setting "RUNORNOT NOT"
-- TODO (GREG): "PENDING" is submitted but not yet validated.
-READY is submitted and validated.
-INVALID is submitted and resulted in fatal errors at setup.
-- TODO (GREG): Create POST route to start a run that is in READY state
-- TODO: Add a "Submit for validation" button in the Run section, and a "Start run" button that call the aforementioned API routes

 ## No integration testing
 - Currently, there is no integration testing for the UI
 - TODO: Write integration tests in your preferred framework (puppeteer, playwright, etc)